-- 1. Communities and workforces of the future: research focused on those working and living five to 10 years from now. - 2.
-Sustainable, safe and healthy natural landscapes: research that promotes disaster risk reduction and disaster resilience in the natural environment that support where people live, work and play. - 3.
+Communities and workforces of the future: research focused on understanding how we will be working and living five to 10 years from now, and how that will influence disaster risk and disaster resilience.

+Sustainable, safe and healthy natural landscapes: research that promotes disaster risk reduction and disaster resilience in the natural environment that minimise natural hazard risks in the places where people live, work and play.

 Resilient built environment: research that promotes disaster risk reduction and disaster resilience in the built environment where people live, work and play.